Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Your Retreat, Your Way

 This is a private retreat.
-Your group practises with your own instructor, at your own pace.
+Your group practices with your instructor at your own pace.
 We'll never add strangers to your group.
 Want a longer morning practice?
 Prefer more meditation and less philosophy?
 We adjust everything.

 Your Package